frontenddogma/web-development-glossary/manuscript/c.md

 Callback
 : Executable code that is provided as an argument to other code that executes—calls back—that argument immediately (synchronous callback) or at a later time (asynchronous callback).&nbsp;[†](#w-callback)

+Camel case
+: The practice of writing phrases such that each word or abbreviation in the middle of the phrase begins with a capital letter, with no intervening spaces or punctuation.
+Common examples include “iPhone” and “eBay”.
+Camel case is also sometimes used in online usernames such as “johnSmith”.
+In programming, camel case is often used for variable names.&nbsp;[†](#w-camel-case)

 Canonical equivalence
 : The assuming of code point sequences to have the same appearance and meaning when printed or displayed.&nbsp;[†](#w-unicode-equivalence)